-How to install Linux Bash on Windows 10 version 1607
+How to install Linux Bash on Windows 10 Anniversary update [EASY WAY]

-Microsoft CEO, Satya Nadella recently confirmed that “Microsoft loves Linux”.
+Microsoft CEO, Satya Nadella, recently confirmed that “Microsoft loves Linux“.
 The company introduced some benefits for Linux developers using Windows 10.
-Starting from the Anniversary Update for Windows 10, developers are able to install the Linux Bash shell on their computers, and work on their Linux projects in Microsoft’s environment.

 So, if you’re interested in running Linux commands on your Windows 10 machine, we’ve prepared this guide to show you how to install the Linux Bash on your Windows 10 computer.